tjr1387/react-portfolio/README.md

 ## Comments/Flaws

 In terms of functionality, this is pretty solid.
 In terms of style, it still needs a lot of work to look pretty.
 The positioning of everthing is decent (except for the contact form -- it's alignment is pretty bad), but the color scheme needs to change, the header is a little wonky (my name doesn't share a line with the navbar) and smaller things like the look of the links inside projects' images could be sleeker.
 The use of icons from a library like Font Awesome would be a good idea.
 The responsiveness is actually pretty good -- the project images flex properly which is nice.
-This will continuously be worked on, as it will serve as a real protfolio vis-av-is employment.
+This will continuously be worked on, as it will serve as a real protfolio vis-a-vis employment.
 I also hope to swap out much better and newer projects for some of the ones I have in there -- like four or even five of them aren't really up to snuff.

 ## License